What is Leahy Music Camp?

 Shuttles will be provided by Century Transportation LTD and will be available to transport participants to the Camp from the TORONTO AIRPORT ONLY.
-They will run on July 2nd and July 7th respectively at an extra cost of $70 + tax Cdn per person each way.
+They will run on June 30th and July 5th respectively at a cost of $70 + tax Cdn per person each way.
 Due to various flight arrival times, passengers can expect a waiting period at the airport.

 If you require transportation to or from Leahy Music Camp, you can purchase a Shuttle Pass by contacting: